Asmita72941/reelmind/README.md

 - Created Redux Store with userSlice
 - Implement SignOut in Header
 - Updated userProfile with displayName and photoURL
+- Unsubscribed to the onauthStateChanged callback
+- Add hardcoded values to the constants file

 # Features
 - Login/Sign Up